 Future work discussion

 The tools and technologies developed in 802.21 are not limited to support handover only but can support other services.
 The service layer cannot be completely agnostic with the lower layers.
 Information available from lower layers may help the service layer make the proper decisions faster.
 We need to understand what the market needs and see what media independent services can support them.
 Examples are M2M and service discovery.
 In ETSI and M2M, the work is on higher layers.
 Is there anything needed in the lower layers?
-Can the lower layers communicate with the higher layers to make decisions faster and in a dynamical manner.
+Can the lower layers communicate with the higher layers to make decisions faster and in a dynamic manner.
 Another example is that when one network fails momentarily, the nodes changes to another network and can overload and bring down the network one by one.
-Operators such as ATT are interested in dynamic connection.
+It was mentioned that operators such as ATT are interested in dynamic connection.

 Service discovery: 802.11 has defined some services which we need to know so that we can support such service discovery.
 SA has also talked about discovery of emergency services.

 ANDSF is quite static whereas MIH is more dynamic.
-Even in homogeneous network, the dynamic aspect of 802.21 outperformers ANDSF
+Even in homogeneous network, the dynamic aspect of 802.21 can outperform ANDSF

 There are many services but there is only a discrete set of QoS parameters to support the services.
 A more proper term may be capability information.